There are many different types of mouse traps on the market & I think by now I have tried almost all of them.

-The mouse will enter through a small hole, step on the sensor, then whammo!! the spring snaps shut with the mouse inside.
+The mouse will enter through a small hole, step on the sensor, then whammo!!, the spring snaps shut with the captured mouse inside.
 Then you toss the whole thing in the trash.

 - They are very clean.
 The best thing about these traps is you don’t need to see or touch the dead mouse.
 If you are squeamish, then this is the best mouse trap for you.